-The Group is an independent, specialist financial services group with a charitable owner and purpose and a distinctive positioning that sets us apart from other businesses in the financial services sector.
-Our purpose is to deliver growing financial returns to our shareholder and owner, which are then distributed to charitable causes and communities, contributing to society's greater good.
-We use our distinctive proposition to create competitive advantage.
+The Group is an independent, specialist financial services group with a charitable owner and purpose and a distinctive positioning that sets it apart from other businesses in the financial services sector.
+The Group's purpose is to create long-term value for its shareholders, by leveraging the Group's charitable purpose and specialisms to create competitive advantage and to deliver growing financial returns to its shareholder and owner, which are then distributed to charitable causes and communities, contributing to society's greater good.

-Our charitable purpose drives our strategic goal of being the most trusted and ethical business in our chosen markets.
-It also shapes the way we do business, particularly our focus on doing the right thing for our customers and business partners.
+The Group's charitable purpose drives its strategic goal of being the most trusted and ethical business in our chosen markets.
+It also shapes the way it does business, particularly its focus on doing the right thing for its customers and business partners.
 It creates an environment where sustainable, long-term value generation is prized over short-term results.

-We can do this because we manage an ethically run global portfolio of successful businesses covering specialist insurance, broking and advisory services and investment management.
-We provide products and services to businesses, organisations and retail customers, both directly and through intermediaries.
-Worldwide, we insure over £300bn of property and in the UK we are the leading insurer of Grade I listed buildings, insure thousands of charities and churches and many of the UK's independent schools.
-We also provide specialist investment management, risk management, broking and advisory services.
+The Group does this by managing an ethically run global portfolio of successful businesses covering specialist insurance, broking and advisory services, and asset management.
+The Group provides products and services to businesses, organisations and retail customers, both directly and through intermediaries.
+As the UK's leading insurer of Grade I listed buildings, the Group is passionate about protecting Britain's heritage.

-More information about the Group structure and the business we write can be found in section A.
+More information about the Group structure and the business it writes can be found in section A.